-When you need to set goals, such as to run a half marathon in 4 months from today, it’s important that it’s a specific and energizing goal.
+When you need to set goals, such as running a half marathon 4 months from today, it’s important that it’s a specific and energizing goal.
 For that purpose, you can use the SMART Model.
 When your goals are both energizing and attractive, it means that it gives you a good feeling and a smile on your face.

 Clear And Specific Feedback On Your Training Performance

 Most of us need specific feedback on our training in general, as in the picture above.
 It provides an opportunity to assess whether we train optimally.
 You probably experience it in the same way.
 Depending on your goal, there may be more opportunities to experience progress in running training.
 Two of them are: